bellons91/personal-notes/azure/azure-app-service.md

 You can use CI/CD and [[azure-app-services-deployment-slots]].

+Each App Service belongs to an [[azure-app-service-plan]], which defines the compute capabilities.

 ## Web apps

 Used for hosting web applications.
 You can choose the OS: Windows or Linux.